Architecture of Denmark: Renaissance

 Renaissance architecture thrived during the reigns of Frederick II and especially Christian IV.
-Inspired by the French castles of the times, Flemish architects designed masterpieces such as Kronborg Castle in Helsingør and Frederiksborg Palace in Hillerød.
-In Copenhagen, Rosenborg Castle (1606–24) and Børsen or the former stock exchange (1640) are perhaps the city's most remarkable Renaissance buildings.
+Inspired by the French castles of the times, Flemish architects designed Kronborg Castle in Helsingør and Frederiksborg Palace in Hillerød.
+In Copenhagen, Rosenborg Castle (1606–24) and Børsen or the former stock exchange (1640) are recognized as important Renaissance buildings.

-During the reign of Frederick II, Kronborg Castle was designed by two Flemish architects, Hans Hendrik van Paesschen who started the work in 1574 and Anthonis van Obbergen who finished it in 1585.
-Modelled on a three-winged French castle, it was finally completed as a full four-winged building.
+During the reign of Frederick II, Kronborg Castle was designed by two Flemish architects: Hans Hendrik van Paesschen who started the work in 1574, and Anthonis van Obbergen who finished it in 1585.
+Modelled on a three-winged French castle, it was completed as a full four-winged building.
 The castle burnt down in 1629 but, under orders from Christian IV, was quickly rebuilt under the leadership of Hans van Steenwinckel the Younger, son of the famous Flemish artist.
-It is widely recognized as one of Europe's most outstanding Renaissance castles and is a UNESCO World Heritage Site.
+It is recognized as an outstanding Renaissance castle and is a UNESCO World Heritage Site.

 Frederiksborg Palace (1602–20) in Hillerød is the largest Renaissance palace in Scandinavia.
-Christian IV had most of Frederick II's original building pulled down in order to have van Steenwinckel complete a three-winged French-styled castle with a low terrace wing around a courtyard.
-The architectural expression and the decorative finish clearly reflect Dutch Renaissance preferences as evidenced by the ornamental portals and windows and especially in sweeping Italianate gables.
+Christian IV had most of Frederick II's original building pulled down to have van Steenwinckel complete a three-winged French-styled castle with a low terrace wing around a courtyard.
+The architectural expression and the decorative finish reflect Dutch Renaissance preferences, as evidenced by the ornamental portals and windows and especially in sweeping Italianate gables.

 Rosenborg Castle in Copenhagen, also built by Christian IV, is another example of the Dutch Renaissance style.
 In 1606, the king first had a two-storey summerhouse built on a site he used as a park for relaxation.
-He then decided to start work on a much more ambitious building, the castle, which developed in stages until a Dutch Renaissance masterpiece was completed in 1624.
-Predating the castle, the Renaissance-style park, is Denmark's oldest royal garden.
+He then decided to start work on the castle, which developed in stages until the Dutch Renaissance building was completed in 1624.
+Predating the castle, the Renaissance-style park is Denmark's oldest royal garden.

-Sponsored by Christian IV, Børsen, one of the first commodity exchanges in Europe, was built from 1618 to 1624.
+Sponsored by Christian IV, Børsen was built from 1618 to 1624 as one of the first commodity exchanges in Europe.
 It was designed to emphasize Copenhagen's position as a commercial metropolis.
-Although inspired by the Dutch Renaissance style, the distinctive towers and garrets on the roof reflect the taste of Christian IV.
-The characteristic spire of the building with four intertwined dragon tails topped by three crowns, symbolises the then Kingdom of Denmark, which included Norway and Sweden.
+Although inspired by the Dutch Renaissance style, the towers and garrets on the roof reflect the taste of Christian IV.
+The spire of the building, with four intertwined dragon tails topped by three crowns, symbolises the then Kingdom of Denmark, which included Norway and Sweden.

 In 1614, Christian IV began work on the construction of the then Danish Kristianstad in Scania, now in the south of Sweden, completing many of its buildings in the Renaissance style.
-Particularly impressive is the Church of the Trinity (1618–28) designed by Flemish-Danish architect Lorenz van Steenwinckel.
-It is said to be Scandinavia's finest example of a Renaissance church.
+The Church of the Trinity (1618–28) designed by Flemish-Danish architect Lorenz van Steenwinckel is considered by many to be Scandinavia's most beautiful Renaissance church.